shivamp08/cyber-city-comics/README.md

 ## Extra Features

 - **Responsive Design**: created using vanilla CSS to accommodate devices with various screen sizes.
-- **Random Navigation**: button that navigates to a random comic strip.
 - **View Count**: Each comic page has a view count that displays the amount of times that specific comic strip has viewed on my site.
 Only counts **unique** visitors, so refreshing the page will not increase the view count.
+- **Random Navigation**: button that navigates to a random comic strip.
+- **Sticky Navigation Buttons**: when the content of the page is very long, the navigation buttons will always remain in the user's view.
+Provides easy access to move onto the next comic strip, without requiring the user to scroll all the way to the bottom.

 ## Built With